 If you have pain in your elbow, shoulder, or knee, and it seems to worsen with movement, you may have tendonitis: a common, but potentially dangerous, condition.
 Metro Orthopedics & Sports Therapy’s team of board-certified physicians can determine if you have tendinitis, treat it, and prevent further cases.
-If you live in or near Silver Spring, Maryland and need a sports medicine or orthopedic specialist, call the office today or schedule your initial consultation online.
+If you live in or near Potomac, Maryland and need a sports medicine or orthopedic specialist, call the office today or schedule your initial consultation online.

 Tendonitis occurs when your tendons, the thick fibrous cords that connect your muscles to your bones, become inflamed.
 This inflammation can cause pain and tenderness around the joint.
 Although tendonitis can develop in any tendon, it’s usually in your most-used joints: your shoulders, elbows, wrists, knees, and heels.

 In most cases, tendonitis results from overuse.
 The repetitive motions in some jobs and sports irritate and inflame the tendons.
 Because the condition is often sports-related, it’s often called:

 The primary symptom of tendonitis occurs where the tendon attaches to your bone.
 Most often there’s a dull, achy pain in or around your joint.
 This pain may get worse when you move.
 The area may also feel tender or sore.
 It may swell.